owlbarn/tutorial/book/algodiff/README.md

    :alt: mnist experiment

-### Example 5: Computation Graph of Simple Functions
+### Example: Computation Graph of Simple Functions

 Backward mode generates and maintains a computation graph in order to back propagate the error.
 The computation graph is very helpful in both debugging and understanding the characteristic of your numerical functions.
 Owl provides two functions to facilitate you in generating computation graphs.